stratus-ss/k8s-tools/etcdBackup/README.md

 ```
 Usage:
   -backup-pod-image-version string
     	The version of the ose-client to use (default "v4.9")
   -debug
     	Turns on some debug messages
   -dynamic-claim-name string
     	Name of the dynamic PVC
   -etcd-backup-project string
     	Which project to create etcd backup pods (default "ocp-etcd-backup")
   -kube-config string
     	Full path to kubeconfig
   -local-backup-dir string
     	Full LOCAL path to put backup (default "/tmp")
   -nfs-claim-name string
     	NFS PVC claim name which binds to a persistent volume
   -nfs-path string
     	NFS Path to save backups to
   -nfs-server string
     	IP or Hostname of the NFS Server
   -nfs-volume-name string
     	NFS Path to save backups to (default "etcd-nfs-backup-vol")
+  -oc-binary-path string
+    	Path to the OC cli binary
   -taint string
     	Specify a taint to ignore so the pod can run on the control plane (default "node-role.kubernetes.io/master")
   -use-dynamic-storage
     	Create a PVC for dynamic storage
   -use-nfs
     	Denotes whether the PVC uses NFS or not
   -use-pvc
     	Does the backup pod use a PVC?
 If not, dump it backup to local directory (default true)
 ```

 ### Eamples:

+**NOTE:** In order to run as a normal linux cronjob you may want to use the `-oc-binary-path` option when calling this program

 Create a backup with an NFS PVC: